tve/sensorgnome-build/SOFTWARE.md

 Bring up a command-line/`cmd`/terminal window and enter the command `ping <sgname>`, where `sgname` is the hostname or IP address of the new Sensorgnome.
-In all three types of connectivity (WiFi, Ethernet, hot-spot) `sg.local` _should_ work.
+In all three types of connectivity (WiFi, Ethernet, hot-spot) `sgpi.local` _should_ work.
-In the hot-spot case `192.168.7.2` also works.
+In the hot-spot case `192.168.7.2` also works, this IP address does _not_ work for the other two cases.

 When using WiFi the network's access point user interface may be able to show that the Sensorgnome connected and what it's IP address is.